tianhm/indicators/README.md

 ### Check

-A Check takes a stream of bar data and indicates a simple True/False value.
-For example, you might write a custom Check to indicate if the last close price was above a moving average or if average volume was above 500,000 shares.
-All Checks should inherit from the Check class.
+A `Check` takes a stream of bar data and indicates a simple `True`/`False` value.
+For example, you might write a custom `Check` to indicate if the last close price was above a moving average or if average volume was above 500,000 shares.
+All `Checks` should inherit from the `Check` class.
 Here is a simple example using a check:

     check = MyTrendCheck()
     for periodData in generate_random_series():